jarokaz/CLVPipelines/README.md

 ## Overview

-This repository maintains the source code for the **Predicting Customer Lifetime Value with Kubeflow Pipelines** technical guide.
+This repository maintains code samples accompanying the **Predicting Customer Lifetime Value with Kubeflow Pipelines** reference guide.

-The **Predicting Customer Lifetime Value** technical guide  delivers automation of Customer Lifetime Value (CLV) modeling techniques described in the [Predicting Customer Lifetime Value with AI Platform](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro) series of articles.
+The **Predicting Customer Lifetime Value** reference guide  discusses operationalization of Customer Lifetime Value (CLV) modeling techniques described in the [Predicting Customer Lifetime Value with AI Platform](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro) series of articles.

 The primary goal of the guide is to demonstrate how to orchestrate two Machine Learning workflows:
 - The training and deployment of the Customer Lifetime Value predictive model.